babywhale321/squirrelmail-install-script/README.md

 To run this script please use these commands.

-1, apt install wget ( if you have it already installed then skip this step )
+1, apt install wget -y ( if you have it already installed then skip this step )

 2, wget https://raw.githubusercontent.com/babywhale321/squirrelmail-install-script/main/squirrelmail-install.sh

-3, chmod 700 squirrelmail-install.sh
+3, chmod +x squirrelmail-install.sh

-4, ./squirrelmail-install.sh or bash squirrelmail-install.sh
+4, sudo bash squirrelmail-install.sh or ./squirrelmail-install.sh

 5, Follow the prompts as they come up when running the script.